zNaLa/docs/docs/settings-doc12.md

 This setting allows you to control which role is DJ.

 :::caution
-Any roles named '<b>DJ</b>' and anyone with the `Manage Channels` permission will always be able to use Rythm as a DJ regardless of this setting.
+Any roles named '<b>DJ</b>' and anyone with the `Manage Channel` permission will always be able to use Rythm as a DJ regardless of this setting.
 :::

 To change the DJ role, use the following command:<br/>